innatepanda/newsFeed/README.md

-View the result at https://api-testing-news.netlify.app/
+View the result at https://api-testing-news.netlify.app/ and github pages